swiftlang/swift-evolution/proposals/0252-callable.md

 closure() // prints "Hello world!"
 ```

-A callable syntactic sugar would enable `BoundClosure` instances to be applied like normal functions.
+A call syntax sugar would enable `BoundClosure` instances to be applied like normal functions.

 ### Nominal types with one primary method